CarletonWirelessLab/ANTS/README.md

 ## Intended Usage

-1. Change directory to utils/ and type "gcc lanio.c getopt.c -o ks_lanio"
-2. Run the ants.py main script by typing "python3 ants/ants.py" from the project directory
+1. Run the ants.py main script by typing "python3 ants/ants.py" from the project directory
-3. Toggle devices on or off, providing IP addresses and filenames as necessary
+2. Toggle devices on or off, providing IP addresses and filenames as necessary
-4. (Temporary) Manually run iperf as a client on a device with wireless access to generate the traffic to analyze
+3. (Temporary) Manually run iperf as a client on a device with wireless access to generate the traffic to analyze
-5. Collect the results
+4. Collect the results

 ## What Works

 - USRP option
-- SGControl option
 - Converter option
 - Plotter option
 - iperf (server only; client option not yet functional)